top of page

 Ages 5 - 7.

-Linking to the schools ‘Green Flag’ initiative and global environmental concerns, Climate Crusader shows how informed personal choices as a consumer can protect animals, habitats all over the world.
+Linking to the schools ‘Green Flag’ initiative and global environmental concerns, Climate Crusaders shows how informed personal choices as a consumer can protect animals, habitats all over the world.

 This workshop investigates issues of consumption, looks at alternatives and teaches us about recycling using practical examples from the animal and insect world.